Tag Archives: Life in Outer Space

 We have discussed how the physical characteristics of alien life might look on a habitable planet similar to life here on Earth.
 But what about their evolution process?
 Did it take the same amount of time for these aliens to evolve as we did?
 In other words, humanoid life on Earth has been estimated period and 200 million years ago, but does that mean that creatures on other planets began their evolution process within the same time period as we did?

-We first have to take into account that a year on Exo would probably be different than our years.
+We first have to consider that a year on Exo would probably be different than our years.
 If Exo is 10% further away from its sun, then it will take longer for the planet to revolve around it, a 365-day revolution (if days are the same there) won’t work.
-We will estimate that it takes 400 Exo days for it to complete one of its years.
+We estimate that it takes 400 Exo days for it to complete one of its years.

 Are We the Most Intelligent of All Species in the Universe?
 Watch What You Say!